Last week, my husband fainted while urinating. His doctor said he might have micturition syncope. What causes this, and what can he do about it?

 Answer From Phillip A. Low, M.D.

-Micturition (or post-micturition) syncope is fainting during or, more commonly, immediately after urination due to a severe drop in blood pressure.
-Micturition syncope is most common in older men and usually occurs at night after a deep sleep.
+Micturition syncope, also known as post-micturition syncope, is fainting while urinating or immediately after urinating.
+This is likely due to a sudden, severe drop in blood pressure.
+Micturition syncope is most common in older men.
+It happens most often when getting up at night from a deep sleep.

 The exact cause of micturition syncope isn't fully understood.
-But it may be related to opening (vasodilation) of the blood vessels that occurs when getting up and standing at the toilet or that occurs at the rapid emptying of a full bladder.
-This is thought to result in a sudden drop in blood pressure.
+But it may be related to a fall in blood pressure when you get up suddenly and stand at the toilet.
+Or this may happen when a full bladder empties very quickly.
+This is thought to cause a sudden drop in blood pressure.

 Other factors that may play a role in micturition syncope include: